REGnosys/rune-docs/website/drr-site/resources/glossary.md

 **GLEIF** – Global Legal Entity Identifier Foundation.
 A not‑for‑profit organization, established by the Financial Stability Board in 2014, that is responsible for supporting and overseeing the global Legal Entity Identifier (LEI) system.

+**IDE** – Integrated Development Environment.
+A software application that brings together all the essential tools a developer needs to write, test and debug code in one unified workspace.

 **I/O** – input/output

 **ISDA** – International Swaps and Derivatives Association.
 The global trade association for participants in the derivatives markets.